 Shane was admitted to the Oregon State Bar in 2005 and the U.S. District Court for the District of Oregon in 2006.

-Shane’s professional memberships include the Multnomah Bar Association (MBA), the Labor & Employment and Business Law sections of the Oregon State Bar, and the Public Risk Managers Association (PRIMA).
+Shane’s professional memberships include the Oregon Entrepreneurs Network (OEN), Oregon Restaurant and Lodging Assocation (ORLA), Public Risk Managers Association (PRIMA), Multnomah Bar Association (MBA), the Labor & Employment and Business Law sections of the Oregon State Bar, and the Large Firm Committee for the Campaign for Equal Justice.
+He is on the steering committee of ALFA International’s Labor & Employment Practice Group.

 Shane enjoys spending his free time with his family and golfing, hiking, bowling, and working around his house.